Telepay/PHP-SDK/README.md

 This repository is a PHP implementation to interact with the Telepay Financial API.

-The API control panel are in [https://cp.telepay.net](https://cp.telepay.net)
+The API control panel is in [https://cp.chip-chap.com](https://cp.chip-chap.com)

 It provides interaction with many online payment providers like PaysafeCard, Bank Card, Online Wallets, etc. with a secure authentication and authorization mechanism.